 5.1.
 Saint Christina's School is committed to a policy of equality of opportunity in respect of all its members.
 To this end, we take steps to ensure that pupils appreciate racial and cultural diversity, and avoid and resist racism.
-Fundamental to its life as a school community is the belief that all individuals, regardless of age, gender, social or ethnic background, nationality, colour, religious affiliation, physical disability or sexual orientation are of equal value.
+Fundamental to its life as a school community is the belief that all individuals, regardless of age, sex, gender, social or ethnic background, race (including colour, nationality or national origin), religious affiliation (religions or religious beliefs), disability (physical or mental), are married, in a civil partnership, are pregnant, on maternity leave or their sexual orientation are of equal value.
 In order to ensure that our school community is one in which these values flourish, Saint Christina's School is guided by the following principles in relation to Equality.
 Personal, Social, Health, Economic Education (PSHEE), including Social, Moral, Spiritual, Cultural (SMSC) Education, instructs all aspects of school life.